Latest (JD)2C Rankings after Glen Dye here. (Sorry for the delay.)

-Spoiler alert – coming along to events will also earn you Junior Participation Awards and Badges.
-Eddy Coman is currently beavering away adding up all 2017’s data and will shortly be revealing who qualified for what last year.
+Spoiler alert – coming along to events will also earn you Junior Participation Awards and Badges and Eddy Coman is currently tracking you all down to present you with certificates for last year.

-Next (JD)2C event will be Glen Dye on 6th May.
-Details here.
+Next (JD)2C event will be Crathes on 24th June.
+Details coming soon.

 (Message from Scott Reynolds – if you check the standings and find a mistake, especially re shadowing, please let him or Laura Farquharson know.
 Ta.)